gochaos-app/go-chaos/README.md

-# chaosctl
+# go-chaos

-chaos engineering as code. chaosctl is an app that lets you inject chaos in your infrastructure with declarative code and run chaos experiments in your cloud infrastructure.
-Although chaosctl works mainly with the ***server-shutdown perturbation model***, it does have some extra capabilities such as data deletion (objects and data) and increase or decrease of resources.
+chaos engineering as code. go-chaos is an app that lets you inject chaos in your infrastructure with declarative code and run chaos experiments in your cloud infrastructure.
+Although go-chaos works mainly with the ***server-shutdown perturbation model***, it does have some extra capabilities such as data deletion (objects and data) and increase or decrease of resources.

 ***If you want to perform chaos experiments as code in your infrastructure, but do not have monitoring, IaC, automated CI/CD or an easy way to recover, then sorry, CHAOS ENGINEERING IS NOT FOR YOU***

-chaosctl read chaos experiments in HCL format.
+go-chaos read chaos experiments in HCL format.

 Create a directory in you computer